cs4641team4summer2020/cs4641team4summer2020.github.io/lstmresults.md

-In the LSTM part of this project, we attempted to create a model that could learn from early capacity measurements (first 60% of cycles) from a single battery (0005) and effectively predict its remaining useful life.
+Using LSTMS, we attempted to create a model that could learn from early capacity measurements (first 60% of cycles) from a single battery (0005) and effectively predict its remaining useful life.
 We developed two LSTM different models to this purpose.

 # Prediction of Capacity Reduction over Time with LSTM